Computer Science, iMedia and Enterprise

 Key Stage 4

-In AQA GCSE Computer Science students study the fundamental knowledge of computers, how they are programmed and essentially how they work.
+In OCR GCSE Computer Science students study the fundamental knowledge of computers, how they are programmed and essentially how they work.
 Students will learn how to create simple computer programs, gain an understanding of the fundamental concepts around creating software applications and have opportunities to work collaboratively.
 Students are encouraged to think creatively, innovatively, analytically, logically and critically while developing their understanding of the impacts of digital technology to the individual and to wider society.

 The OCR Cambridge National in Creative iMedia gives students the opportunity to develop sector-specific knowledge and skills in a practical learning environment.
 This course complements the learning in GCSE qualifications, such as Design and Technology, Art and Design, and Computer Science, by broadening the application of ‘design and make’ tasks, working with a media brief and understanding and engaging different audiences through making compelling media products.